chaseyb/Master-Ticket/README.md

 * As a User, I should be able to confirm my order, so that I do not accidentally purchase more tickets than intended (Task 4)

 * As a User, I shouldn't be offered tickets if there aren't any available (Task 5)

+* As a User, I should have errors reported in a user friendly manner (Task 6)